nickzoic/nick.zoic.org/art/midi-hero/index.md

 Is a down-down-down-down strum different to a down-up-down-up strum?
 Does holding the 'flipper' down do anything different?
 This will take a bit of experimentation too see what "feels" right I guess.

+*Up and Down strums could even feed different instrument numbers, or different modes (eg: chord vs: solo) or voices or octaves or different velocities, or all sorts of things*

 ## Whammy Bar